input-output-hk/haskell.nix/docs/reference/library.md

 distinct from `pkgs.haskell.lib` in the current Nixpkgs Haskell Infrastructure.

-### collectRunComponents and collectComponents
+### collectComponents

-Extracts a selection of derivations to run components from a Haskell [package set](#package-set).
+Extracts a selection of components from a Haskell [package set](#package-set).

-`collectRunComponents` can be used to filter out all test suites or benchmarks of your project, so that they can be built and run in Hydra.
+This can be used to filter out all test suites or benchmarks of your project, so that they can be built in Hydra (see check if you waht to run the tests as well as build them).

-`collectComponents` can be used to just build the components.

 ```
-collectRunComponents =
+collectComponents =
     group: packageSel: haskellPackages: ...
 ```